 Subdivision 1.
 Lady slipper.
-The pink and white lady slipper, Cypripedium reginae, is
+The pink and white lady slipper, Cypripedium reginae, is the official flower of the state of Minnesota.

 Subd.
 2. Photograph.
 A photograph of the pink and white lady slipper, obtained and approved by the commissioner of natural resources, shall be preserved in the Office of the Secretary of State.